Michael Saunders: Philadelphia Phillies

 On January 16, 2017, Saunders agreed to a one-year, $8 million contract with the Philadelphia Phillies that also includes a $9 million club option for the 2018 season.
 The contract became official on January 19.
 He struggled to a .205 average with six home runs for the last place Phillies during the first three months of the season.
 On June 20, Saunders was designated for assignment by the Phillies.
 He was released three days later.

-Return to Toronto
+Toronto Blue Jays (second stint)

 On June 28, 2017, Saunders signed a minor league contract with the Toronto Blue Jays.
 On August 31, Blue Jays' manager John Gibbons announced that Saunders would be called up on September 1.